 Sec.
 8. K.S.A.
 2016 Supp.
 60-237 is hereby amended to read as follows:

-60-237. (a) (1) On notice to other parties and all affected persons, a party may move for an order compelling disclosure or discovery.
+60-237. (a) Motion for an order compelling disclosure or discovery.
+(1) In general.
+On notice to other parties and all affected persons, a party may move for an order compelling disclosure or discovery.
 The motion must include a certification that the movant has in good faith conferred or attempted to confer with the person or party failing to make disclosure or discovery in an effort to obtain it without court action and must describe the steps taken by all attorneys or unrepresented parties to resolve the issues in dispute.

-(2) A motion for an order to a party must be made in the court where the action is pending.
+(2) Appropriate court.
+A motion for an order to a party must be made in the court where the action is pending.
 A motion for an order to a nonparty must be made in the district where the discovery is or will be taken.

-(3) (A) If a party fails to make a disclosure required by subsection (b)(6) of K.S.A.
-60-226, and amendments thereto, any other party may move to compel disclosure and for appropriate sanctions.
+(3) Specific motions.
+(A) To compel disclosure.
+If a party fails to make a disclosure required by K.S.A.
+60-226(b)(6), and amendments thereto, any other party may move to compel disclosure and for appropriate sanctions.

-(B) A party seeking discovery may move for an order compelling an answer, designation, production or inspection.
+(B) To compel a discovery response.
+A party seeking discovery may move for an order compelling an answer, designation, production or inspection.
 This motion may be made if:

 (i) A deponent fails to answer a question asked under K.S.A.
 60-230 or 60-231, and amendments thereto;

-(ii) a corporation or other entity fails to make a designation under subsection (b)(6) of K.S.A.
-60-226 or subsection (a)(4) of K.S.A.
-60-231, and amendments thereto;
+(ii) a corporation or other entity fails to make a designation under K.S.A.
+60-226(b)(6) or 60-231(a)(4), and amendments thereto;

 (iii) a party fails to answer an interrogatory submitted under K.S.A.
 60-233, and amendments thereto; or

-(iv) a party fails to respond that inspection will be permitted, or fails to permit inspection, as requested under K.S.A.
+(iv) a party fails to produce documents or fails to respond that inspection will be permitted, or fails to permit inspection, as requested under K.S.A.
 60-234, and amendments thereto.

-(C) When taking an oral deposition the party asking a question may complete or adjourn the examination before moving for an order.
+(C) Related to a deposition.
+When taking an oral deposition the party asking a question may complete or adjourn the examination before moving for an order.

-(4) For purposes of this subsection, an evasive or incomplete disclosure, answer or response must be treated as a failure to disclose, answer or respond.
+(4) Evasive or incomplete disclosure, answer or response.
+For purposes of this subsection, an evasive or incomplete disclosure, answer or response must be treated as a failure to disclose, answer or respond.

-(5) (A) If the motion is granted, the court must, and if disclosure occurs before the motion is granted, the court may, after giving an opportunity to be heard, require the party or deponent whose conduct necessitated the motion, the party or attorney advising that conduct, or both to pay the movant's reasonable expenses incurred in making the motion, including attorney's fees.
+(5) Payment of expenses; protective orders.
+(A) If the motion is granted, or disclosure or discovery is provided after filing.
+If the motion is granted, the court must, and if disclosure occurs before the motion is granted, the court may, after giving an opportunity to be heard, require the party or deponent whose conduct necessitated the motion, the party or attorney advising that conduct, or both to pay the movant's reasonable expenses incurred in making the motion, including attorney's fees.
 But the court must not order this payment if:

 (i) The movant filed the motion before attempting in good faith to obtain the disclosure or discovery without court action;